Have a Little Faith (David Houston song)

 "Have a Little Faith" is a song written by Billy Sherrill and Glenn Sutton, and recorded by American country music artist David Houston.

+Release

 It was released in February 1968 as the first single from the album Already It's Heaven.
 The song was Houston's fourth number one single on the country charts.
 The single stayed at number one for a single week and spent a total of thirteen weeks on the chart.
 "Have a Little Faith" was a crossover hit peaking at #18 on Billboard's Easy Listening survey.